-- Locate and read operator's guide.
+- Always use an approved helmet and protective gear. - Always wear ear protection. - Locate and read operator's guide.
 Improper ATV use can result in SEVERE INJURY or DEATH.
-Follow all instructions and warnings.

-- Always wear ear protection.

-- Always use an approved helmet and protective gear.

-- Never carry a passenger.

-- Never use with drugs or alcohol.
+Follow all instructions and warnings. - When driving on paved surfaces, always reduce your speed and be careful when turning - Never carry a passenger. - Never use with drugs or alcohol.